Read Across America Day began in 1997

 I have decided on love.
 Today, I was peeking around on Instagram and another teacher posted “Dr. Seuss was a racist, now that you know, choose these books instead…” The comments on this post made me weep for my fellow teacher friends!
 We have spent the last year doing what no other teacher has ever had to do, many teachers went to work today afraid of getting sick, teaching behind a mask and plexiglass, while students socially distance themselves or they are trying to teach online while keeping students engaged.

 The comments were filled with hate and meanness.
 If you didn’t feel that you should do away with Dr. Seuss and immediately burn every Dr. Seuss book that you were evil and racist too.
 One person was literally sending vomit emojis to everyone that didn’t agree with her.
-Many teachers cheering as someone would say they were unfollowing the group.
+Many teachers cheered as someone would say they were unfollowing the group.

 How can these teachers not see the hypocrisy in calling someone racist and in the same breath bashing a fellow teacher?
 Was Dr. Seuss racist?
 Evidence points in that direction.
-Are there other books that could be read instead? hundreds!
+Are there other books that could be read instead?
+Hundreds!
 Could we all do a better job in the classroom?
 YUP!
 Am I going to change anyone’s mind with this post?
 Nope.
 The Be Kind movement… is that over, are we done with that?
 Apparently!

 My Bible lesson today